kubernetes/website/docs/concepts/workloads/controllers/replicaset.md

 In Kubernetes 1.8 the API version `apps/v1beta2` on the ReplicaSet kind is the current version and is enabled by default.
 The API version `extensions/v1beta1` is deprecated.
 In API version `apps/v1beta2`, `.spec.selector` and `.metadata.labels` no longer default to `.spec.template.metadata.labels` if not set.
 So they must be set explicitly.
 Also note that `.spec.selector` is immutable after creation starting in API version `apps/v1beta2`.

-Also you should not normally create any pods whose labels match this selector, either directly, with another ReplicaSet, or with another controller such as Deployment.
+Also you should not normally create any pods whose labels match this selector, either directly, with another ReplicaSet, or with another controller such as a Deployment.
 If you do so, the ReplicaSet thinks that it created the other pods.
 Kubernetes does not stop you from doing this.

 If you do end up with multiple controllers that have overlapping selectors, you